 Visiting time: approximately 1 hour

-Construction of the current complex began upon completion of the Grand Palais next door in 1788.
-Most of the buildings, including the one housing the reclining Buddha, were additions made by Rama III, who renovated and considerably extended the temple.
+Construction of the current complex began as soon as the Grand Palace next door was completed in 1788.
+Most of the buildings, including the one housing the reclining Buddha, are additions attributed to Rama III, who renovated and considerably extended the temple.

 Getting to Wat Pho

 From Wat Arun, there are two possibilities.
-Either, as I mentioned before, you arrive after a boat ride and you can ask to be dropped off at a dock not far from the temple, or you cross by taking the ferry dedicated to crossing the Chao Phraya.
+Either, as I mentioned before, you arrive after a boat trip and you can ask to be dropped off at a dock not far from the temple, or you cross by taking the ferry dedicated to crossing the Chao Phraya (10 ฿).

 5- Optional: flower market